 The Department of Agriculture would also see a boost in grant money under the proposal.
 Basic research funding there would increase 11 percent, including $550 million for competitive grants.
 About $450 million in grant money would be awarded through the Agriculture and Food Research Institute, and there would also be new money available for grants for land-grant universities, Handelsman said.

 NSF Defends Its Projects, Peer Review

 The National Science Foundation’s budget represents a quarter of the total federal budget for basic research.
 But in recent years, the foundation has come under scrutiny from the House Committee on Science, Space and Technology.
 The committee's chairman, Republican Rep. Lamar Smith from Texas, has questioned how the agency awards money and criticized some grant projects, especially those in the social sciences.

 While comments Monday never explicitly broached the ongoing tension between some conservative lawmakers and the science foundation, NSF Director France Córdova defended the foundation's peer review process and selection of projects.
-Córdova called the NSF’s review process the "gold standard" and one that had been emulated around the world.
+Córdova called the NSF’s review process the "gold standard" if direct quote, put it in quote marks? dland one that had been emulated around the world.

 “The large number of Nobel prizes and other significant prizes that have gone to NSF grantees demonstrates that our processes have been able to identify the best ideas and the most innovative thinkers,” she said.

 In her budget briefing, Córdova focused on $144 million that would go toward projects to better understand the brain, $75 million that would help the study of food, energy and water systems, and $58 million that would help improve resiliency to extreme weather events such as hurricanes.
 She also spoke about a $15 million effort to increase diversity in the science, technology, engineering and mathematics (STEM) fields.